SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ### 3.2 Team Barriers

-- Performance management is often disconnected from the flow of work, and therefore gets overlooked.
+- Continuing professional development is often disconnected from the flow of work, and therefore gets overlooked.
 - Lack of psychological safety in teams may hide or prevent useful feedback.
 - Teams are often focussed more on deadlines and delivery rather than in creating the conditions for growth and workforce success.